borisyurkevich/borisy.net/_posts/2019-07-10-altershot-update.md

 - Added support for new Apple Watch screenshots (Series 4)
 - Larger 1 to 1 screenshots preview
 - Improved Dynamic Type
-- Cut larger portion of the upper screen on iPhone X and newer to produce better looking screenshots
+- Cut a larger portion of the upper screen on iPhone X and newer to produce better-looking screenshots
 - Updated About screen with small text descriptions
 - Improved user interface
 - Shorter file names for exported screenshots